Dead Space (mobile game): Gameplay

 The gameplay is similar to that of the original Dead Space game, with most changes centering on adapting the game to play with touchscreen controls.
 Players slide their thumbs on either side of the screen to simulate the dual analog movement scheme of the original; movement on the left of the screen moves the character, movement on the right moves the camera.
 Players tilt the device to rotate the weapon's alignment.
 Players can move and explore freely, interact with objects, collect items and currency, and buy upgrades in much the same fashion as the original game.
 To reload, the player taps the weapon, and contextual swipes upwards or downwards are occasionally necessary.
 To fire, the player taps the screen to aim, and taps the screen again to shoot.
-All weapons are picked up as Vandal progresses through different parts of the sprawl ranging from the Plasma Saw which is a close range melee weapon used to slice or cut enemies in close proximity or during a grapple attack, The Plasma Cutter is Vandal's first long range weapon acquired shortly after the Plasma Saw, It is the first weapon which allowed Vandal to shoot enemies further away from her, Weapons like the Line Gun and Ripper are acquired later in the story, Vandal will collect up to five weapons through out the entire game, Only one gun was added to the store for purchase with in-game credits as a DLC which came with an updated version of the game that brought enhanced graphics for new iPhones and iPad Devices.
+All weapons are picked up as Vandal progresses through different parts of the sprawl ranging from the Plasma Saw which is a close range melee weapon used to slice or cut enemies in close proximity or during a grapple attack, The Plasma Cutter is Vandal's first long range weapon acquired shortly after the Plasma Saw, it is the first weapon which allowed Vandal to shoot enemies further away from her, weapons like the Line Gun and Ripper are acquired later in the story, Vandal will collect up to five weapons throughout the entire game, only one gun was added to the store for purchase with in-game credits as a DLC which came with an updated version of the game that brought enhanced graphics for new iPhones and iPad Devices.

 The Xperia Play version has slightly different controls insofar as it utilizes the slide-out game pad, complete with "touch-pad" controls, with the left and right triggers used for aiming and firing respectively.